Best preserved library from the ancient world

 - Grand Theater With capacity for up to 25000 people, still in immaculate state bearing the stage area that only the foundations remain.
 It is the largest open air theater from the ancient world.

-- Harbor Street One of the main streets in the ancient city, leading to the original harbor, long time gone and reason why the city was abandoned after it silted up.
+- Harbor Street One of the main streets in the ancient city, leading to the original harbour, long time gone and reason why the city was abandoned after it silted up.

 - İsabey Mosque Built in 1374 is one of the oldest and most impressive architectural achievement from the Anatolian beyliks (Turks).
 It is meters away from the Basilica of Saint John on the road leading down on the left hand side.